Siri Shortcuts

 Section titled “Related Features”- Widgets — Visual Home Screen access

-- Live Activities — Lock screen and Dynamic Island
+- Live Activities — Lock Screen and Dynamic Island

 - Timers — Timer control details